-Frequently, my neighbors have stunned me with ludicrously far fetched revelations of my secret nocturnal life.
-Like how I woke up my entire neighborhood at 3am on a Tuesday whacking a hockey stick on my neighbors’ doors – naked, of course – as if my actions weren’t humiliating enough.
-If you happen to live in the Sai Kung district of Hong Kong, you’ve probably heard rumors of that story before.
+Frequently, my friends and perfect strangers have startled me with far-fetched revelations of my secret nocturnal life.
+Like how I woke up my entire street at 3am on a Tuesday whacking a hockey stick against my neighbor’s metal grille front door – naked, of course – as if my actions weren’t embarrassing enough.

 I have bipolar disorder and it’s widely accepted that insomnia is a common symptom of manic episodes.
 But for me, it’s much worse than that.
-If insomnia is natural to the manic individual, sleepwalking, or my experience of it, is its supernatural sister from hell.
-At least, while you’re tossing and turning with insomnia, you are still you, or a pissed off version of yourself.
-You always have the option of getting up and doing something useful instead.
+If insomnia is natural to the manic individual, sleepwalking – or my experience of it – is its supernatural sister from Hell.
+At least, while you’re tossing and turning, you are still you.
+Whereas, when you’re sleepwalking, you’re somebody else entirely, with a brand new set of values and skewed morality.

 My boyfriend, alerted by the fridge, which was beeping warningly, attempted to tug what was left of the raw bacon away from my greasy trotters.
 Naturally, this led to an argument.
-You’d think that conversation would be limited when you’re in the land of Nod, but I am quite the barrister when I’m asleep.
-Lucid as Lucifer.
-I can hold detailed conversations about subjects I know nothing about – or assume I don’t when I’m awake.
-Quite often, it’s really hard to tell if I’m asleep or not, even to those who know me best.
-If confronted on the topic, I will vehemently deny that I’m asleep in my sleep.
+You’d think that conversation would be limited when you’re in Nod.
+But I am quite the barrister in my sleep, lucid as Lucifer.
+I can hold conversations on subjects I know nothing about – or assume I don’t when I’m awake.
+Quite often, it’s really hard to tell if I’m asleep, even to those who know me best.
+Confronted on the topic, I will vehemently deny that I’m asleep in my sleep.

-The cabin crew point blank refused my pleading requests to return to my first class seat.
+The cabin crew point blank refused my pleading requests to return to my original seat.
 I’d apparently caused quite a rumpus, refusing to return to my seat during turbulence, taking childish delight in being thrown around the aircraft like a grenade.
-My sleeping maternal instincts had inadvertently caused me to sit on a child.
+My sleeping maternal instincts had inadvertently caused me to sit on a sleeping child.
+The child woke up.
+I didn’t.
 I’d repeatedly attempted to break into the cockpit, presumably to emergency land the plane myself.
-Thanks to 9/11, this sort of behavior is now strictly forbidden.
-Whereas, in the 90s, everyone was at it.

-As two burly police officers escorted me out of the airport, presumably to be absolutely certain of my departure, the female officer commented that she’d never before arrested a passenger who’d reacted with such blasé indifference to drugs charges.
+As two burly police officers escorted me outside the terminal building, presumably to be absolutely certain of my departure, the female officer released her monkey grip on my arm and confessed she’d never before arrested a passenger who’d reacted with such blasé indifference to drugs charges.
 I confessed, truthfully, that this sort of nightmare happened all the time.
-Sure enough, three weeks weeks later, I was arrested at Malpensa Airport in Milan.
+Sure enough, three weeks later, I was arrested at Malpensa Airport in Milan.

-So, after rambling on for a while, possibly in some kind of sleep-writing auto-pilot (it wouldn’t be the first time), what can I, or anyone affected by sleepwalking, realistically do to prevent ourselves sleepwalking?
+So, after rambling on for a while, possibly in some sleep-writing auto-pilot (it wouldn’t be the first time), what can I – or anyone affected by sleepwalking – realistically do to prevent ourselves doing it?
+Consume a milky drink at bedtime?
+(I hardly need more than one reason to get up in the night!)
 Go to sleep at the same time every day?
 (I’m not a machine!)
 Don’t work too late?
-(I’m only working late because I failed to accomplish what needed to be done in the day, not because I want to!)
+(I’m only working late because I failed to accomplish what needed to be done in the day!)
 Never get stressed?
-(I never know if I’m stressed until the stress has magically been removed.)
+(I never know I’m stressed until the stress has been magically lifted.)
 Relax?
 (Boring!)
 Meditate?
 (This I do consciously find very stressful…)

-My shrink (but he’s a liar) tells me that one of the most effective medications to reduce sleepwalking is lithium.
-I should probably mention that since I’ve been diagnosed with bipolar and prescribed a mood stabilizer, my sleepwalking misadventures have occurred less frequently (though just as severely when they do).
-Although I am, by now, an expert in (fake) laughing off my propostorous nocturnal behaviors, whenever I am forced to listen to someone’s excruciating account of My Life Asleep, the impact is mind- shattering.
+My shrink tells me that one of the most effective medications to reduce sleepwalking is lithium.
+I should probably mention that since I’ve been diagnosed with a mild form of bipolar disorder and prescribed a small quantity of mood stabilizer, my sleepwalking misadventures have occurred less frequently (though just as severely when they do).
+Although I am, by now, an expert in (fake) laughing off my outrageous nocturnal meanderings, whenever I am forced to listen to someone’s excruciating account of My Life Asleep, the impact is mind-splintering.

-Each time it happens, it leaves a footprint on my waking life.
-Waking up with deja- vu, I become a bad impression of Sherlock Holmes, obsessively attempting to piece together the mystery of My Life Asleep.
-(No shit, Sherlock.)
-Why am I compelled by impulses to wander?
-And what does it mean?
+Each time it happens, it leaves a footprint on My Life Awake.
+Waking up with déjà vu, I become a bad impression of Sherlock Holmes, obsessively attempting to piece together the mystery of My Life Asleep.
+Why am I compelled by the impulse to wander?
+And what does it all mean?
 Is my subconscious mind smarter than my conscious mind?
-I already know it’s got a superior sense of direction.
+(I already know it’s got a vastly superior sense of direction.)
 Which is more powerful: instinct or rational thinking?